Big Bang: Galactic evolution and distribution

-Detailed observations of the morphology and distribution of galaxies and quasars are in agreement with the current state of the Big Bang models.
+Detailed observations of the morphology and distribution of galaxies and quasars are in agreement with the current Big Bang models.
 A combination of observations and theory suggest that the first quasars and galaxies formed within a billion years after the Big Bang, and since then, larger structures have been forming, such as galaxy clusters and superclusters.

 Populations of stars have been aging and evolving, so that distant galaxies (which are observed as they were in the early universe) appear very different from nearby galaxies (observed in a more recent state).
-Moreover, galaxies that formed relatively recently, appear markedly different from galaxies formed at similar distances but shortly after the Big Bang.
+Moreover, galaxies that formed relatively recently appear markedly different from galaxies formed at similar distances but shortly after the Big Bang.
 These observations are strong arguments against the steady-state model.
 Observations of star formation, galaxy and quasar distributions and larger structures, agree well with Big Bang simulations of the formation of structure in the universe, and are helping to complete details of the theory.